camunda-community-hub/camunda-8-connector-keycloak/README.md

 # camunda-8-connector-keycloak

-Connector to manage users, authorization on Keycloak.
+A connector will be used to manage users and authorization on Keycloak.

 # Principle